Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Discussion and Conclusions

-which extends to the joint measure $P(\mathbf{x},G)=P(\mathbf{x}\mid G)P(G)$ once a graph-sector model is specified.
 In the present implementation, a graph-based neural network model predicts residual drifts and diffusion on top of deterministic merger transport, yielding a discrete-time Gaussian OM sector on fixed simulation-extracted graphs.
 This path-space formulation enables graph-conditioned operator averages, controlled response deformations, and related diagnostics to be computed within one normalized probabilistic framework.
 Organizing inference at the trajectory level in this way makes GPLM conceptually distinct from summary-level forward models, field reconstructions, and graph-based emulators.